EzDzzIt/vsaarch64/README.md

 -gmloader by JohnnyOnFlame. <br />

--Thanks to the Portmaster Discord for their support (gooey for testing, skirlez&Malkov0 for palette implementation) <br />
+-Thanks to the Portmaster Discord for their support.  <br />

--Thanks to the System Erasure Discord group of modding enthusiasts.
+-Thanks to the System Erasure Discord group of modding enthusiasts (gooey for testing, skirlez&Malkov0 for palette implementation). <br />

 -Custom palettes that are/will be included from the System Erasure Discord: <br />
     "ZERORANGER (FAMILIORANGE)" by gooeyphantasm  <br />